When Nirvana Released an Unplugged Requiem for Kurt Cobain

-And so it was with Nirvana, especially frontman Kurt Cobain, who deflated their massive popularity every opportunity he got.
-So when they began work on 'Nevermind''s follow-up in February 1993, the idea was to record fast, loud, hard and with no rules.
-And, apparently, no producer either, since Steve Albini, the man who recorded the album, did little to wipe away the music's abrasiveness.
+So, when they began work on the follow-up to Nevermind in February 1993, the idea was to record fast, loud, hard and with no rules.
+And, apparently with no producer, either: Steve Albini, the man who recorded the album, did little to wipe away the music's abrasiveness.

 But Nirvana had no intentions of playing MTV's game.
-They picked a setlist short on the actual songs that made them huge -- no 'Smells Like Teen Spirit,' no 'Heart-Shaped Box.'
+They picked a setlist short on the actual songs that made them huge: So, no "Smells Like Teen Spirit," and no "Heart-Shaped Box."
 They invited people onstage to jam with them (namely, the Meat Puppets) that were far from the alt-rock royalty the network was hoping for.
 And Cobain, even though he was playing an acoustic guitar, wasn't technically unplugged: he ran his instrument through an amp disguised onstage.

 The episode aired on Dec.
-16, about a month after it was recorded.
+16, 1993, about a month after it was recorded.
 Within six months, Cobain was dead.
-In the weeks after his April 5, 1994 suicide, MTV showed Nirvana's 'Unplugged' almost nonstop.
-The record company, hoping to cash in on Cobain's death, enlisted surviving members Dave Grohl and Krist Novoselic to assemble a live album from the band's tapes.
-They weren't emotionally prepared to sift through their archives, so instead the 'Unplugged' program was scheduled for release.
+In the weeks after his April 5, 1994 suicide, MTV showed Nirvana's Unplugged almost nonstop.
+Hoping to cash in on Cobain's death, the record company enlisted surviving members Dave Grohl and Krist Novoselic to assemble a live album from the band's tapes.
+They weren't emotionally prepared to sift through their archives, so instead the Unplugged program was scheduled for release.